 Postdoctoral Research Advisors

 At the request of our Research Fellow Advisory Council, a group of individuals has been appointed to serve as general advisors for all postdoctoral researchers.
 These experienced members of the research community are available to provide you with guidance on academic and career development issues, as well as matters relating to policies and procedures of the Sloan Kettering Institute and Memorial Hospital research laboratories.

 - Andrew Koff, email@example.com, PhD, a Member in the Molecular Biology Program, and Danwei Huangfu, firstname.lastname@example.org, PhD, an Assistant Member in the Developmental Biology Program, are available to meet with fellows to provide unbiased, informal, and supportive guidance.

-- Ushma S. Neill, email@example.com, PhD, Vice President, Scientific Education and Training is happy to field questions and provide information on policies and procedures, and to meet with fellows to address concerns.
+- Ushma S. Neill, email@example.com, PhD, Vice President, Scientific Education and Training, and Yaihara Fortis Santiago, firstname.lastname@example.org, PhD, Manager of the Office of Postdoctoral Affairs, are happy to field questions and provide information on policies and procedures, and to meet with fellows to address concerns.